Western States

 Hawaii Schools Receive $1 Million in Award Money

-According to a news release at the Hawaii State Department of Education website, 32 schools received one-time grants of varying amounts.
-Schools were chosen for the awards based on academic progress over two consecutive years, allowing the hardest working schools to receive additional funding to continue their improvement efforts.
-Award amounts ranged $12,500 to $100,000 for the highest performing schools throughout the islands.
+According to reports from the Hawaii Department of Education, schools were originally chosen for the awards based on academic progress over consecutive years, allowing hard-working schools to receive additional funding to continue improvement efforts.
+Award amounts ranged from $12,500 to $100,000 for the highest-performing schools throughout the islands.

-“We are proud to be able to financially recognize the hard work of the teachers, students and staff of these schools,” Kathryn Matayoshi, superintendent of Hawaii schools, stated in the news release.
-“The Strive Hi awards reflect that the department is not only focused on intervention in current priority schools, but also encourages other schools across the islands to keep striving high.”
+“We are proud to be able to financially recognize the hard work of the teachers, students and staff of these schools,” Kathryn Matayoshi, superintendent of Hawaii schools at the time, stated in the original news release.
+“The Strive HI awards reflect that the department is not only focused on intervention

 . . .read more